automl/SMAC3/main/_sources/index.rst.txt

 SMAC3 is written in Python3 and continuously tested with Python 3.7, 3.8 and 3.9.
 Its Random
 Forest is written in C++.
 In further texts, SMAC is representatively mentioned for SMAC3.

-If you use SMAC, please cite our paper:
+If you use SMAC, please cite our `JMLR paper <https://jmlr.org/papers/v23/21-0888.html>`_:

 .. code-block:: text